Team Leader, Nabilan Program, Timor-Leste

-- Overall accountability for all project expenditures in line with donor and Foundation policies and regulations.
+- Overall accountability for all project expenditures in line with donor and Asia Foundation policies and regulations.

-- Participates in the recruitment, orientation, training, supervision and staff development of international and national staff related to the project; consultants and interns.
+- Participates in the recruitment, orientation, training, supervision, and staff development of program staff.

-- Maintains effective coordination and professional relationships with the host government, national institutions, program partners, development assistance agencies, donors, diplomatic missions, national and international NGOs, professional associations, academic, research and national institutions.
+- Maintains effective coordination and professional relationships with DFAT, Timorese Government agencies—MSSI and SEII, program partners, development assistance agencies, other donors, and national and international NGOs.

-- Assists the representatives in establishing and maintaining constructive public relations in Timor-Leste; assures positive profile of the Foundation and the Nabilan project through media coverage of programs and events.
+- Assists the representatives in establishing and maintaining constructive public relations in Timor-Leste, and assures a positive profile of the Foundation and the Nabilan project through media coverage of programs and events.

 - Participates in meetings and events to enhance public awareness of Nabilan and to expand the Foundation’s professional network and access to relevant information.